scc-digitalhub/docs/user/docs/components/dh_console.md

 ## Versioning

-All the entities operated by Core are versioned.
-When you visualize the details of an object, all of its versions are listed and browsable.
-Moreover, when you visualize a dataitem, its schema and data preview are available.
+All entities operated by Core are versioned.
+When you view the details of an object, all of its versions are listed and browsable.
+Moreover, when you view a dataitem, its schema and data preview are available.

 ## Running functions

 The console can be used to create function runs.
-When you visualize a function, different operations are available depending on its kind (i.e., its runtime).
+When you view a function, different operations are available depending on its kind (i.e., its runtime).
 For example, when you create a Nefertem function, you can then perform either `validate`, `profile`, `infer` or `metric` tasks providing the desired run configuration.